 7. Thesis - 24 credits

-The MA thesis is a scholarly research essay, consisting of 40 to 45 pages of argument, with additional pages devoted to notes, bibliography, appendices and figures.
+The MA thesis is a scholarly research essay, consisting of 10,000-12,000 words, with additional pages devoted to notes, bibliography, appendices and figures.
 The MA thesis should identify and develop a specific topic or case-study, and be situated in relation to existing debates and discussions within the discipline of art history and, as appropriate, in broader networks of intellectual exchange.
-The scope and length of the thesis can be considered as equivalent to a publishable scholarly article.
+The thesis is prepared under the supervision of a full-time professor who will examine the thesis along with two other scholars.
 While formal thesis submission is now done electronically, Art History students are asked to also submit a PDF version to the Department of Art History.
 Review the Thesis Preparation and Submission Guidelines.
 To peruse past MA Art History theses, visit Theses and Dissertations.

 The minimum residency requirement is three terms of full-time study, or the equivalent in part-time study.

 9. Language Requirement

 Reading knowledge of English and French is mandatory.
 Students are assessed on the basis of a French language examination, where they are given a French text on the basis of which they are asked to answer questions.
 The answers may be written in English and students are allowed to use a French/English dictionary.
 Students will receive a Pass/Fail grade.
 Students whose first language is French may apply to the Department Assistant to have the examination waived.